 Also, the government cannot help you if your investments went down the drain.
 Your financial freedom from these same governments comes with the sole individual responsibility to protect yourself from scammers, hackers, and business details gone wrong.

 The crypto industry is volatile; don’t increase your chances of losing your money by investing in face trading platforms.
-Stay on high alert and save your money, do enough research as you can and use good platforms as news canters.
+Stay on high alert and save your money, do enough research as you can, and use only good platforms for your trading activities.